Sariska Tiger Reserve: Fauna

+Tiger extinction and relocation

+Tiger extension

 In 2003, 16 tigers lived in the reserve.
 In 2004, it was reported that no tigers were sighted in the reserve, and that no indirect evidence of tiger presence was found such as pug marks, scratch marks on trees, scats.
 The Rajasthan Forest Department explained that "the tigers had temporarily migrated outside the reserve and would be back after monsoon season".
 Project Tiger staff backed this assumption.
 In January 2005, it was reported that there were no tigers left in Sariska.

 In July 2008, two tigers from Ranthambhore National Park were relocated to Sariska Tiger Reserve.
 Another female tiger was relocated in February 2009.

 In 2012, two tiger cubs and their mother were spotted in the reserve bringing the total number of tigers to seven with five adults.
 In July 2014, two more cubs were spotted, so that there were 11 tigers in total.

 As of October 2018, there were 18 tigers including five cubs.
 By 2020, the tiger population in the reserve has risen to 20.

+Tiger population rose to 30 tigers in 2023.

 Relocation efforts

 In 2005, the Government of Rajasthan, in cooperation with the Government of India and Wildlife Institute of India, planned the re-introduction of tigers to Sariska and also the relocation of villages.
 Plans to construct a bypass were also discussed.
 It was decided to import one male and two females from Ranthambore National Park.
 The Wildlife Institute of India along with the Government of Rajasthan started tracking the relocated tigers with the help of ISRO's reconnaissance satellites.
 The first aerial translocation of the male tiger from Ranthambhore to Sariska was carried out on 28 June 2008 by helicopter.

 Only two of the four villages' experts were actually moved, though the second, Kankwari, was shifted long after the tigers were re-introduced.
 However, Kankwari fort has been renovated by the state tourism department, which can possibly violate wildlife protection norms.
 The first relocated village was Bhagani.
-Also, the diversion of roads crossing the reserve, an issue critical to the survival of its wildlife, continues to be a problem.
+The diversion of roads crossing the reserve, an issue critical to the survival of its wildlife, continues to be a problem.

 One more tigress was shifted to Sariska from Ranthambhore in February 2009.
 On 28 July 2010, another tigress was brought from Ranthambhore National Park.
-Totaling five tigers — two males and three females — were living in the reserve until November 2010 when the first relocated tiger died due to poisoning.
+Totaling five tigers—two males and three females—were living in the reserve until November 2010 when the first relocated tiger died due to poisoning.

-Unfortunately, the first three of the relocated tigers came from one father.
-Moreover, the first two tigresses have the same mother.
+The first three of the relocated tigers came from one father, and the first two tigresses have the same mother.

-Places of interest

-Kankwadi Fort- A 16th-century fort, originally built by Jai Singh II, located near the centre of the park.